SnehaNagaraj/find-min-max-Java/README.md

-# findmaxandmin
+# Fnd the max and min number
-Find the min. and max. number in array
+Find the min. and max. number in array using Java programming language